synle/restapi-typescript-decorators/README.md

 Make sure you have the typescript and decorator enabled in your `tsconfig.json`

 #### Simple Code Example
+Most of these examples return `ApiResponse<any>` for simplicity.
+You can use the library to cast the response object in a custom format.
+Refer to the bottom section of this guide for how to do type cast your requests and responses.

 ##### import the classes
 ```
 import {